 5. Students who feel that they have grounds for complaint in academic matters (e.g., review of an assessment) should, as a first step, approach the assigned Course Instructor, through their SM.
-If the matter cannot be settled at this level, appeal can be made formally through the student's SM to the Director of Academics (info DOP) as required.
+If the matter cannot be settled at this level, appeal can be made formally through the student's SM to the Director of Academics (info DoP) as required.
 When making an appeal, the student must explain why he/she disagrees with the assigned grade, and demonstrate where the marking is not in accordance with the grading rubrics and marking guides.

-COURSE, ROTATION, AND PROGRAMME REPORTS
+COURSE AND PROGRAMME REPORTS

-- 6. NSP student assessment and evaluation are divided into two distinct components: an academic assessment in the form of the course report (CR), and professional assessments in the form of the Rotation Report (RR) and programme report (PR).
-The CR, RR and PR provide the formal record of what the student has achieved on the NSP. - 7.
+- 6. NSP student assessment and evaluation are divided into two distinct components: an academic assessment in the form of the course report (CR), and professional assessments in the form of programme report (PR).
+The CR and PR provide the formal record of what the student has achieved on the NSP. - 7.
 Course Instructors will complete a CR for every student.
 The CR will consolidate the assessments of student achievements on the various assignments for each course contained within the programme. - 8.
-The rotation report (RR) will be written by the SM and discussed with each student at the end of the first two rotations.
-The RR is similar in role to the Canadian Forces Personal Appraisal System (CFPAS) Personal Development Report (PDR).
-Its aim is to provide students with periodic feedback regarding observations on professional competencies, reinforce strengths, and identify areas in need of improvement.
-The RR will inform the development of the PR.
-The RR will remain in the student's individual programme file.

-- 9. SMs will draft a PR on each student at the conclusion of the NSP, with a focus on the capacities of a senior leader dealing with security issues at the strategic level.
-PRs are reviewed by DOP and presented to the Commandant for his approval and signature.
+Senior Mentors will conduct interviews at the end of each rotation and keep notes on each student in order to inform their performance reports. - 9.
+SMs will draft a PR on each student at the conclusion of the NSP, with a focus on the capacities of a senior leader dealing with security issues at the strategic level.
+PRs are reviewed by the Programme Officer and presented to the Commandant for his approval and signature.
 On completion they are forwarded for inclusion in the graduate's personnel file. - 10.
-Comments in the RR and PR will be structured so as to describe competencies used in the professional development framework of the Canadian Forces, as laid out in Leadership in the Canadian Forces: Leading the Institution.
-Observations will be grouped under the major capacities required of senior leaders as follows: - a.
-Expertise Such as understanding the strategic environment, the range of factors affecting policy, roles and relationships of the actors in strategic decision-making, and ability to represent the institution inside this environment; - b.
-Cognitive Capacities Including ability to absorb and analyze complex information and create new knowledge through synthesis; - c.
-Social Capacities Such as an external focus allowing relationship-building across institutional and other boundaries, communicative ability, and an ability to engage with others in building a team approach; - d.
-Capacity for Change Openness and cultural awareness that permit anticipation of change, acknowledgement of differing perspectives, ability to deal with ambiguity, and pursuit of self-development; and - e.
-Professional Ideology Leadership ability, as well as a sense of dedication to and stewardship of the institution, clear self-identity, and an ethical sense of purpose that informs judgements and actions. - 11.
-In addition to the above description of professional competencies, the PR will assess the participant's overall success in achieving the aim of the programme.
+Comments in the PR will be grouped under the major capacities required of senior leaders as follows: - a.
+Academic/Performance performance in core NSP courses (seminars, exercises and deliverables); - b.
+Participation/Engagement engagement in all aspects of the NSP (plenary, ELVs, seminars, social) including taking leadership roles voluntarily; - c.
+Helpfulness/Sociability interpersonal sensitivity, maintaining relationships, consensus building, and working with others; - d.
+Openness/Flexibility/Curiosity openness to feedback, flexibility of mind, strong intellectual curiosity; - e.
+Strategic Thinking ability to think critically and strategically on complex issues; and - f.
+Leadership/Emotional Intelligence/Influence/Teamwork leadership abilities, influence on group dynamics.

+- 11. In addition to the above description of professional competencies, the PR will assess the participant's overall success in achieving the aim of the programme.
 No letter grade is assigned in the PR.
 Truly remarkable or exceptional accomplishments will be noted, but most of the narrative will report on the student's abilities within the five capacities above.
 Most importantly, the report shall suggest the participant's potential for senior leadership positions and/or suitability for specific educational or employment opportunities. - 12.
 For those who attend only portions of the programme, an abbreviated PR in the form of a letter will be produced to capture essential observations on the student's abilities and make appropriate recommendations for future employment.